-Course: Personalization and Recommender Systems [26506]
+Course: Personalization and Recommender Systems [2540506]

 Part of the modules: Information, Market, and Service Engineering (p.
-30)[IW4WWIMSE], Service Engineering
+33)[IW4WWIMSE], Service Engineering

-ECTS Credits Hours per week Term Summer term de Instruction language
+ECTS Credits Hours per week 5 Term Instruction language de

 Assessment consists of a written exam of 1 hour length following §4 (2), 1 of the examination regulation and by submitting written papers as part of the exercise following §4 (2), 3 of the examination regulation.